 What does an Aquamarine ring cost?

 Since aquamarines are available in large sizes, there’s no incremental increase in value per carat for large gems.
-This is great news for you and makes aquamarines a very affordable option for both engagement rings and jewellery.
-For a 1ct aquamarine ring in a platinum setting, you can expect to part with around $5,000 as opposed to $27,000 for a 0.35-carat pink diamond.
+This is great news for you and makes aquamarine engagement rings a very affordable ring.
+For a 1ct aquamarine engagement ring in a platinum setting, you can expect to part with around $5,000 as opposed to $27,000 for a 0.35-carat pink diamond.

 Why we love them?

 What’s not to love?!
-They are stunning to look at, suitable for everyday wear (though we recommend removing them for exercise etc) and suit everyone.
+They are stunning to look at, suitable for everyday wear which makes them perfect for an engagement ring.